lqf96/u-rpc/wiki/Getting Started.md

 );
 ```

 For both Python API and C API, we do u-RPC call on the endpoint with function handle, types of arguments, arguments and a callback.
-When the callback is invoked we can check if the call succeeds or not, and if it succeeds we can then read the call result and move on.
+When the callback is invoked we can check if the call succeeds or not, and if it succeeds we can then get the call result and move on.